armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

    cp -rpv ~/.azure ~/armory/
    cp -rpv ~/.config/gcloud ~/armory/.config
    ```
+   Omit any directories that do not apply to you.
+For example, if you do not use Azure, omit it.

-1. Start Halyard as a Docker container in daemon mode, with your directories mounted in (add/remove volume mounts as applicable):
+2. Start Halyard as a Docker container in daemon mode, with your directories mounted in (add/remove volume mounts as applicable):

    ```bash
    docker run --name armory-halyard --rm \